mickeyboxell/oci-service-operator/docs/mysql.md

 The Access information of a OCI Service or Resource will be created as a Kubernetes secret to manage the MySQL DB System.
 The name of the secret can be provided in the CR yaml or by default the name of the CR will be used.

-Customer will get the access information as Kubernetes Secret to use the MySQL DB System.
-The following files/details will be made available to the user:
+You will get the access information as Kubernetes Secret to use the MySQL DB System.
+The following files/details will be made available to you:

 | Parameter           | Description                                                              | Type   |
 | ------------------  | ------------------------------------------------------------------------ | ------ |